 By default, you will see the top 5 positive-, neutral- and negative-sentiment aspects determined for your topic in the chosen time period and filter.

-You can adjust the aspects reflected in this chart by clicking the desired aspect.
-For example, to add more aspects to your top 5, you can navigate in the list of aspects by selecting each aspect individually.
-By clicking on an aspect, it will be highlighted and displayed on the diagram.
+You can adjust the aspects reflected in this chart by choosing the desired aspect.
+For example, to add more aspects to your top 5.

 You can change the chart settings to display the number of mentions or the percentage of the total number of aspects with a specific sentiment.
 The data will change for every aspect with negative, positive or neutral sentiment.

-There are two types of charts available for the Aspects report: spider (radar) and stacked bar, with stacked bar set as the default format.
+There are two types of charts available for the Aspects report: spider (radar) and stacked bar, with stacked bar.
 You can change the chart type by clicking the button above the chart.
 The stacked bar chart will display shares of the three sentiments for each aspect: positive, negative and neutral.

 You can export graphs from the Aspects report in the following formats: PNG, JPEG, SVG, PDF, XLS (spreadsheet), CSV (spreadsheet).